-Top Ten Things that Cause Misunderstandings About ChristianityJesus and the Bible get so much hate, mainly because people aren't understanding it correctly.
+Top Ten Things that Cause Misunderstandings About ChristianityJesus and the Bible get so much hate mainly because people don't understanding them correctly.
 A lot of people just don't put in the time to actually understand the wisdom of our Savior.
 Of all the misunderstandings that have been created about Christianity, which one do you think is the biggest?
 Feel free to comment.
 I do not want this list to bring hateful argument about.
 I'm just trying to show how misunderstood the Bible is, and Jesus Himself too.

 I'll hear people say, "If Jesus really loved us, then we'd all be in Heaven right now."
 Or "If Jesus really loved us, we'd all be happy."
 Things like that.

 Before I go any further I'd like to make two things very clear: 1 - When you make an argument like "If Jesus really loves us, then why am I unhappy? " You have to assume Jesus is God and that He is perfect; so in all I say, I'm assuming Jesus is God, and that He's perfect; and we'll see if His teachings work.
 2 - In order to be in Heaven, one must be perfect, and in order to be perfect, one must love the Lord with all his being.

 So if Jesus just immediately put us all in Heaven without any tests or trials, Jesus would be making us love Him.
 There's no choice in Jesus just putting us in Heaven!
 Therefore if He did just put us all in Heaven, we'd all be robots programmed to love Him, which is not true love.

 If you're unhappy, it's not God's fault, we're human and we make mistakes, and our mistakes lead to unpleasant ...more